materialsproject/mapidoc/README.md

 response_content = r.json() # a dict
 ```

+Using another language, e.g. MATLAB?
+See [this MP discussion forum thread](https://discuss.materialsproject.org/t/http400-when-making-post-query-via-matlab/2431) for more guidance.
+In particular, you need to treat "criteria" and "properties" as fields whose data are JSON-serialized strings.

 ## Tips for efficient querying

 Try to minimize the scope of the properties you are requesting.
 For example,